Something big is coming to Liquibase OSS 5.0 — Learn more!

 Empower immediate & continuous feedback

 Immediate feedback on database changes sent for review means developers can quickly experiment, iterate, and improve their proposed changes before pushing them through the pipeline.
-This capability validates the effectiveness of changes, ensuring they meet initial objectives and user requirements while identifying areas for improvement.
-It detects issues early, enabling prompt corrective action.
-Liquibase enables immediate database change feedback through customizable Quality Checks.
+This capability validates the effectiveness of changes and detects issues early, enabling prompt corrective action.
+Liquibase enables immediate database change feedback through customizable Quality Checks

 Continuous workflow feedback – which feeds into continuous optimization efforts – can come from the analysis of cumulative check results , but more fully from tracking metadata associated with changes as they move through the pipeline.
 This feedback helps teams to learn and improve from each change cycle to refine processes, tools, and approaches based on real-world experiences and outcomes.

-Of course, that means teams need to have such granular change management racking in place.
+Of course, that means teams need to have granular change management tracking in place.

 Track everything – monitor what matters